gazzar/loguetools/README.md

 * BPM tempo is obviously wrong.
 I'm not sure why.
 * I haven't created minilogue patch packs that can be distributed.
 Thus most unit tests will fail.
 This may improve in future.

+# Licenses
+See LICENSE.txt
+Code released under the 3-clause BSD license.
+Application icon "tools by i cons from the Noun Project"

 # Development notes
 Suggestions and bug reports are welcome.
 Pull requests will probably be welcome.